proxmox/proxmox-offline-mirror/docs/offline-mirror.rst

    the appropriate configuration parameter is ``http_access allow CONNECT <acl>`` (http://www.squid-cache.org/Doc/config/http_access/).
 By default, Squid only allows ``HTTP CONNECT`` for port 443.

-..
-Note:: Passwords must be valid UTF-8 and may not contain newlines.
-For your convenience, Proxmox Backup Server only uses the first line as password, so you can add arbitrary comments after the first newline.